Updated: May 6

 The pandemic actually helped our business since so many of us were stuck at home and needed something to tend to that brought us joy.
 Plants do just that.
 Every new growth, a leaf unfurling, its texture and color is an ode to our connection with these magical beings.
 We at the shop were able to encourage and help people find plants that worked for their lighting and lifestyle needs.
 After that, people started to visit regularly just to hang out and chat plants.
 It became more than buying/selling plants but a community of plant lovers which is exactly what I hoped for!

-You offer workshops and pop-ups, which encourages community engagement.
+You offer workshops and pop-ups, which encourage community engagement.
 How important do you think it is for people to find a community of interest and become/stay connected?

 It is very important to find a community of interest because we're social animals and when we see others engage in similar activities, it strengthens our own bonds to that subject.
 We also learn a great deal when we teach and learn from each other.
 Workshops + pop-ups are great ways for the community to come together, support one another, and make new friends!
 It's been so fun to witness new connections in our tiny jungle.